-Wilson Investment Consultants specializes in Comprehensive Private Wealth Management, which includes:
+Wilson Investment Consultants LLC specializes in Comprehensive Private Wealth Management, which includes:

 WEALTH ACCUMULATIONContinue to grow your money to preserve your purchasing power and your standard of living.

 Wealth Accumulation A financial plan can be broken down into three essential phases: accumulation, protection, and distribution.
 The first phase, accumulation, involves the years before retirement and the transition into retirement.
 This is a period in which you will accumulate the bulk of your funds for retirement, as you will still have earning power.
 Within the accumulation phase of retirement planning, time plays a significant role and in a few different ways.

 Time Span The earlier you can begin to save and allocate funds into strong financial vehicles, the greater your retirement nest egg will be.
 This is especially true with cash value products like fixed indexed annuities and universal life insurance policies.
 Your time horizon for retirement will depend on your desired retirement lifestyle and how long your accumulated wealth will last.

 Timing When and how you transition your accumulated wealth into a retirement resource is absolutely critical.
 This is tied to the nature of your retirement accounts and the rules surrounding when and how they can be used.
 Structuring your portfolio is key as you move toward retirement.
 A properly coordinated and sequenced portfolio will ensure that you get the most benefit out of your retirement accounts.

 Although the accumulation process can seem like a linear process—you save, gather wealth, and then retire happy—it is not always simple.
 Life events can interrupt the process.
 Depending on when you begin to save for retirement you may face events or needs that put more pressure on you financially, things like buying a house, having a child, financing a college education, or an emergency.